 2. Check your credit scoring and take the necessary steps to improve it if you need to.

-4. Estimate how much you can borrow, what interest you will pay, and for how many years you will get a mortgage, by using an online mortgage calculator.
+4. Estimate how much you can borrow, what interest you will pay, and for how many years you will get a mortgage by using an online mortgage calculator.

 11. Do you wonder if there will be a property crash?
 Maybe yes, maybe not, no one knows.
 You are not the only one waiting for the property market to burst.
-I’ve been waiting for a property crash for years and I’m still waiting, but make the most of this precious time and save as much money as you can.
+I’ve been waiting for a property crash for years, and I’m still waiting, but make the most of this precious time and save as much money as you can.

 You might like to read:

-I recommend simulating mortgage re-payments with this online calculator; while you save money, each month you add more to your mortgage deposit.
+I recommend simulating mortgage repayments with this online calculator; while you save money each month, you add more to your mortgage deposit.
 From time to time, revise how much you can borrow and what interest you will pay with this free mortgage calculator.

 12. If you wonder what is the best month to buy a house.
 From my research, late summer and fall seem the best time to buy a house.
-The statistics from MoneyWise show that in the late summer and fall, there is less competition and you have great chances to find a property for a better price.
+The statistics from MoneyWise show that in the late summer and fall, there is less competition, and you have great chances to find a property for a better price.

-Having said that, if you miss a credit card payment, you will have to pay interest fees which will, of course, impact your budget, even if is a small amount.
+An alternative is to take a loan or use credit cards to buy the furniture.
+Having said that, if you miss a credit card payment, you will have to pay interest fees which will, of course, impact your budget, even if it is a small amount.